kaftejiman/ejja/README.md

 # ejja

-A modular Golang source code level control flow obfuscator, made in Golang.
+A modular Go source code level control flow obfuscator, made in Go.

 Runs the selected module on the target project.